bdarcus/courses-intro-human-geography/glossary.md

     Note that distance here depends among other things on how fast one travels; the times in the examples above assume a particular average speed.

+Periphery
+:   A grouping of former colonial countries that have lower standards of living
+    and simpler economies, and relatively weak political power vis-a-vis the Core.
+    Today, the Periphery includes broad areas of Africa, Latin America, and Asia.

 Relative Location
 :   Relative location identifies where something is in relation to